datanav/docs/databrowser-auth.rst

 Authentication and authorization via a JWT token
 ------------------------------------------------

-In addition to authenticating against Google or Microsoft Live and authrorizing based on the [data in solr](#solr-authorization), the databrowser supports authentication and authorization with a `JWT <https://en.wikipedia.org/wiki/JSON_Web_Token>`_  authorization token created by the `Sesam portal <https://portal.sesam.io>`_.
+In addition to authenticating against Google or Microsoft Live and authorizing based on the :ref:`data in solr <databrowser_authorization_via_solr>`, the databrowser supports authentication and authorization with a `JWT <https://en.wikipedia.org/wiki/JSON_Web_Token>`_  authorization token created by the `Sesam portal <https://portal.sesam.io>`_.